valtech-ch/aem-dispatcher-filter/README.md

 etc
 ```

-This is a fundamentally weak approach as any IT security expert or firewall administrator will confirm.
+This is a fundamentally weak approach.

 - Developers rarely apply simple clean-coding type norms in dispatcher filters.